jacobpatterson1549/selene-bananas/README.md

 ```bash
 mkcert 127.0.0.1
 ```
 Then, add the certificate files to the run environment configuration in `.env`.
-The certificate files should be in the root of the
+The certificate files should be in the root of the application.
 ```
 TLS_CERT_FILE=127.0.0.1.pem
 TLS_KEY_FILE=127.0.0.1-key.pem